Hernia Mesh Infection

 Preexisting Health Problems

-A person’s risk for mesh infection goes up if they have preexisting health conditions.
+A person’s risk for mesh infection increases if they have preexisting health conditions.
 These include diabetes, abnormal wound or skin issues, immunosuppression, COPD and obesity.

-People who smoke and have recurrent hernias also have a greater risk of developing an infection.
+People who smoke and have recurrent hernias are also at greater risk of developing infection.

 Recalled Mesh

-According to the U.S. Food and Drug Administration, many of the reports of complications including pain and infection were associated with recalled mesh.
+According to the U.S. Food and Drug Administration, many of the reported hernia mesh complications, including pain and infection, were associated with the recalled mesh.

-People who are unstable because of infection might not be able to undergo surgery immediately.
-In these cases, doctors will perform surgery to drain the infection before removing mesh.
+People who are unstable because of infection may be unable to undergo surgery immediately.
+In these cases, doctors will drain the infection before removing the mesh.

-Thousands of patients who suffered from hernia mesh infection filed lawsuits against several mesh manufacturers, including Atrium, Bard Davol (C.R.
-Bard/Davol), Covidien Medtronic, Ethicon and W.L.
-Gore and Associates.
+Thousands of hernia patients who suffered from infection filed lawsuits against several mesh manufacturers, including Atrium, Bard Davol, Covidien and Ethicon.

 Lawyer Trent Miracle explains who may be able to file a hernia mesh lawsuit.

-Patients claim manufacturers designed faulty hernia mesh implants and failed to warn them of the risk of infection and other serious complications that required revision surgery to fix.
+Manufacturers of hernia mesh implants allegedly designed faulty products and failed to warn patients of the risk of infection and other complications, leading to revision surgeries.

-As of April 15, 2021, mesh manufacturers face nearly 18,000 hernia mesh lawsuits in Georgia, New Hampshire and Ohio federal courts.
-Many more are pending in state court.
+As of October 2024, mesh manufacturers faced 26,410 hernia mesh lawsuits in Georgia, New Hampshire and Ohio federal courts, and many more are pending in state courts.

 Please seek the advice of a medical professional before making health care decisions.